Video Is Graph: Structured Graph Module for Video Action Recognition: Experiments

 \subsection{State-of-the-art comparison}

 \textbf{Something-Something}.
-In Something-Something datasets, Different categories of samples may share common scenes, objects.
-So The Something-Something datasets are widely used to evaluate the temporal modeling capability.
-Table.~\ref{something_sota} gives a summary of the results on the Something-Something V1 and Something-Something V2 datasets.
-In the methods we compared, TSN and TRN use the 2D network with late fusion, TSM, TEI, TEA, TAM, and GSM adopt 2D network combined with the temporal module, and other methods are recent methods using 3D modules.
+In Something-Somehing datasets, Different categories of samples share some common scenes, objects.
+So the Something-Something datasets are widely used to evaluate the temporal modelling capability.
+Table.~\ref{something_sota} reports the results on the Something-Something V1 and Something-Something V2 datasets.
+In terms of the advanced methods we compared, TSN and TRN use 2D networks with late fusion.
+TSM, TEI, TEA, TAM and GSM adopt 2D networks combined with the temporal module.
+While other methods are recent methods using 3D modules.
 Results on both datasets consistently prove that our SGN can achieve nearly the best performance with the lowest computational overhead.
 Of the comparative approaches, our network comes closest to the framework adding temporal modules to 2D backbones.
-TSM and GSM use temporal channel shift operation to simulate temporal convolution; TEI and TAM use depthwise temporal convolution to parameterize shift operation and add excitation or multi-branch structure to enhance temporal information.
+TSM and GSM use temporal channel shift operation to simulate temporal convolution.
+TEI and TAM use depth-wise temporal convolution to parameterize shift operation and add excitation or multi-branch structure to enhance temporal information.
 TEA utilizes temporal difference excitation mechanisms and Res2Net-like structures to extend the receptive field of temporal convolution.
 In contrast, our proposed SGM does not carry out the complicated manual intervention, but only makes the model automatically optimized from the perspective of graph structure, which exceeds the previous method with the lowest cost.

 \textbf{Diving48}.
 Different from the Something-Something dataset, Diving48 is a diving action dataset with a longer video duration and distinct stages of actions.
 We use the latest version of the annotations and report the results of 16 frames with a single clip or double clips.
 Table.~\ref{diving_sota} shows the results.
 In the case of a single clip, we reproduce the results of GSM, which is closest to our network architecture.
-Finally, we are 4\% more accurate than GSM.
-In the end, we were 5.9\% better than Timeformer-L whose input clip contains 96 frames, achieving the best result so far.
-The experiments on Diving fully demonstrate the advantages of SGN in capturing long-term dependencies and modeling the global structure of video clips.
+Finally, we obtain 4\% increase in accuracy than GSM.
+In the end, we are 5.9\% better than Timeformer-L whose input clip contains 96 frames, achieving the best result so far.
+The experiments on Diving fully demonstrate the advantages of SGN in capturing long-term dependencies and modelling the global structure of video clips.